despawnedd/AscentViewer/README.md

 DDIV got renamed to "**AscentViewer**".

-The main reason for that is that **@despawnedd** (the owner) is not the only one working on it anymore, and the second reason is that "AscentViewer" just sounds cooler!
+The main reason for that is that [**DespawnedDiamond**](https://github.com/despawnedd) (the owner) is not the only one working on it anymore, and the second reason is that "AscentViewer" just sounds cooler!

 Looking for old, pre-rename code?
 Check out the [**"pre-rename" branch.**](https://github.com/despawnedd/AscentViewer/tree/pre-rename)

 ## Version naming info

 ### Version Structure (a.b.c-bld-rev_rl)

+> *Notice: **This section might and probably will change in the near future.***

 "**a**" is the **major version** number (e.g. "**1.0.0**").